alebairos/xfutebol/manual.md

 - **Outcome:** Successful pass if the ball reaches a teammate; otherwise, potential interception by an opponent.

 ### 3.3 Long Pass Action
-- **Mechanism:** Long Experts can send the ball to a distant teammate.
+- **Mechanism:** *Special rule: Long Experts can make a uniterceptable pass to a distant teammate.
 They have the unique ability to perform both straight and curved long passes.
+For the other types of pieces, long passes can be challenged and intercepted.*
   - **Curved Pass:** Requires selecting an intermediary square where the curve starts and a final target square.
 Allows bypassing obstacles and reaching targets not in direct line of sight.
 - **Distance:** A long pass extends up to 3 times the standard movement range of the piece.
-- **Outcome:** Successful long pass if the ball reaches a teammate; risk of interception or misdirection increases with distance and complexity of the trajectory.
+- **Outcome:** Successful long pass if the ball reaches a teammate; For the other types of pieces, the risk of interception increases with distance and complexity of the trajectory, since more pieces will be on the way.

 ### 3.4 Challenge Action